There are some pretty big creatures in the seven seas.

 But what about the other end of the scale?
 There are some truly remarkable tiny critters at the other end of the spectrum.
 On this list, readers can learn about ten of the most interesting small ocean animals.

 Location: Antarctic ocean

 This term has almost become encompassing for various species.
-But broadly speaking krill are a collection of small crustaceans.
+But broadly speaking, krill are a collection of small crustaceans.
 The word roughly translated means “fry” which is the word for a baby fish.
-Although they are not members of the fish family.
+However, they are not members of the fish family.

 Perhaps the most interesting thing about krill is that they are so numerous.
 They form a large part of the diet of the aforementioned Blue Whale which as you may be aware is the largest animal to have ever lived.

 Location: Atlantic and Pacific coastlines

 Pea crabs are tiny species of crab.
 They are very widespread.

 Like most crab species they have pincers, although there are no occurrences of this causing danger to humans.

 This tiny single-celled organism has a big legacy.
 It is the organism that causes the infamous Florida Red Tides.
 While it isn’t directly an issue to human beings rapid blooms can wreak havoc on marine ecosystems making this little organism a big problem.
 They are clever organisms that use their twin flagella in order to propel themselves and can travel great distances.